Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

 Publication Design

 Magazines, newspapers, newsletters, and other periodicals all fall within the umbrella of publication design.
-Thousands of periodicals are published each year in the United States alone, and other countries are equally invested in their own periodicals.
+Thousands of periodicals are published each year in the United States alone.
 Categories include news, business, travel, retail, entertainment, and fashion, and these publications are distributed weekly, monthly, quarterly, or annually.
 Each periodical strives for a unique identity, and the elements that provide this uniqueness are a blend of photography, typography, and continuity from page to page.
-In terms of design, a newspaper or newsletter might stress utility of reading, whereas a magazine will stress creative interpretation of each story.
+In terms of design, a newspaper or newsletter might stress the utility of reading, whereas a magazine will stress the creative interpretation of each story.

 Book Design